 How Often Should You Pick Up Dog Poop in Your Yard?

 You may have customers that request your services more than twice a week.
 Even though this is a rare occasion, it happens.
-Just be sure to charge accordingly to properly compensate for your time.
+If people are willing to pay, just be sure to charge accordingly to properly compensate for your time.

 What Do You Do With Dog Poop After Picking It Up?